ecerami/ml_learn/notes/titanic.md

 Ada Boost = 0.7789
 Random Forest = 0.7980

-SVC is still the winner, and it is marginally better.
+SVC is still the winner, and it is only marginally better.

 Kaggle score:  0.77511 (no change!)

+Verdict:  didn't help any.

+But, changing the threshold to 12.0 seemed to help a tiny bit more:

+Support Vector = 0.8260

+## Experiment #3

+Switched from MinMaxScaler to StandardScaler.

+KNeighbors = 0.8103
+SGD = 0.7912
+Naive Bayes = 0.7755
+Support Vector = 0.8305
+Ada Boost = 0.7856
+Random Forest = 0.8070

+SVC still the winner, but is only marginally better.

+Kaggle score:  0.77751 (no change again!)